Luck has been in my corner since day one back in 1975.

 I’ve also been lucky to make friends with entrepreneurs like Bedros Keuilian, a real-life American Dream.
 Bedros was lucky to have been born in Armenia (then part of the Soviet Union) and to have a father that gambled his family’s safety by bribing their way out of the USSR so they could arrive virtually penniless in America (legally).

-And I’m lucky enough to be friends with Matt Smith, another lucky young man from my generation who, like me, grew up with little more than an embarrassment of a father and a mother that spent the little money she had to take care of her children.
+And I’m lucky enough to be friends with Matt Smith, another lucky young man from my generation who, like me, grew up with a disappointment of a dad and a mother that spent the little money she had to take care of her children.

 Among Matt’s lucky childhood experiences was the night when his mother scraped together a few dollars for a special Friday dinner of take-out pizza.
-That night, the Smiths were lucky to have mistakenly left the pizza on top of the car as they drove away(but at least she didn’t leave any children IN the restaurant, *cough*, *cough*, Prime Minister Cameron).
-Eventually, the pizza fell off the car’s roof into the middle of a busy intersection – where car after car drove over it – and this was a lucky break for Matt.
+That night, the Smiths were lucky to have mistakenly left the pizza on top of the car as they drove away.
+The pizza fell off the car’s roof into the middle of a busy intersection — where car after car drove over it — and this was a lucky break for Matt.

 Because the Smiths’ had no money to go and buy a replacement pizza.
 And so Matt will forever remember that night — and that feeling — as something he will never want to experience again.
 It’s just another lucky motivator in his drive to do better and succeed so that his children won’t have to experience that great fortune.

 My luck continues.
-I’m fortunate to know Isabel De Los Rios, one of the world’s most successful nutrition experts, who herself was lucky enough to spend almost a decade as a sick, unhealthy, overweight, and unhappy young woman, so that she could truly understand the troubles that her hundreds of thousands of female clients go through.
+I’m fortunate to know Isabel De Los Rios, one of the world’s most successful nutrition experts, who herself was lucky enough to spend almost a decade as an unhealthy, overweight, and unhappy young woman, so that she could truly understand the troubles that her millions of female clients go through.

 Isabel was also lucky enough to be downright broke when she applied to my Mastermind Group in 2008, having to borrow the money from her fiancé.
-It was due to her great fortune to be in these situations that she committed to working harder than almost any other person I’ve ever coached.
-This has allowed her to pull herself up from financial stress and into a business where today she has over 200,000 customers that have been lucky enough to get Isabel’s help as they change their lives.
+Her luck caused her to work harder than almost any other person I’ve ever coached.
+This has allowed her to pull herself up from financial distress and into a business where today she has over 1,000,000 customers that have been lucky enough to get Isabel’s help as they change their lives.

 Finally, we’ve all been lucky enough to learn from Michael Masterson, our mentor that was lucky enough to grow up in a poor household of ten children.
 He was lucky enough to have so little that it drove him to become the entrepreneur and mentor that we all came to know through Early to Rise.